 To register for this trip, use this link PAGE TO REGISTER FOR TRIP and use the registration button near the end of this page, while you are logged into www.pacamera.com

-The trip is during the peak autumn change of color (as can best be forecasted), and for a range of locations, as the peak color varies by location.
+The trip is during peak autumn change of color (as can best be forecasted), and for a range of locations, as the peak color day varies by location.
 The trip takes place when the moon's phase is full or near full.
-Sunrise is at 7:00am and, sunset is at 6:45pm.
+Sunrise is at about 7:00am and, sunset is at about 6:45pm.

-Socializing is a big part of the trip, bringing guests and spouses is encouraged and carpooling is strongly encouraged.
-You will have multiple recommended photography destinations and times to choose from, as well as the main plan.
+Socializing is a big part of the trip, bringing guests and spouses is encouraged and carpooling is encouraged.
+There are multiple recommended photography destinations and times to choose, as well as the main plan.
 Or find your own places to visit and photograph.

-See our official hotels, using them makes it easier for us to get together at the beginning or end of the day.
+Use our official hotels, that makes it easier for us to get together at the beginning or end of the day.

-I strongly recommend booking hotels now even if you are considering going on this trip but are undecided.
+I strongly recommend booking hotels now, even if you are considering going on this trip but have not made the final decision.
 These hotels have reasonable no cost cancelation (but check cancelation terms when booking as terms may change), some hotels offer lower prices with no cancelation rights which is not recommended.
 Booking now means you locked in a great price if prices go up.
 If the prices go down, cancel your booking and re-book at the lower price.

-There is good, updated information on the Internet for where the change of color conditions is best, so our plan will take advantage of this information during the trip.
+There is good, timely, information on the Internet on where the change of color conditions is best.
+Our plan will get updated to take advantage of this information during the trip.

-The detailed trip plan will have recommended worthwhile places to stop for photography, a place worth the visit, food, etc. while traveling between the Bay Area and Yosemite.
-This is so you don't need to drive for more than 90 minutes without a good break, and the drive is enjoyable.
+The detailed trip plan has worthwhile places to stop for photography, a place worth the visit, food, etc. while traveling between the Bay Area and Yosemite.
+This is so you don't need to drive for more than 90 minutes without a good break, and the drive is an enjoyable road trip.

 |